Abdalla-Hirzalla/read-notes/201/read.md

 ## Introductory HTML and JavaScript
 # HTML
 is a markup language that defines the structure of your content.
 HTML consists of a series of elements, which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
 The enclosing tags can make a word or image hyperlink to somewhere else, can italicize words, can make the font bigger or smaller, and so on.
-**For example**, the <h1> element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page.
+**For example**, the element is a semantic element, which gives the text it wraps around the role (or meaning) of "a top level heading on your page.

+## about HTML
+-  HTML pages are text documents.
+-  HTML uses tags (characters that sit inside angled brackets) to give the information they surround special meaning.
+- Tags are often referred to as elements.
+- Opening tags can carry attributes, which tell us more about the content of that element.
+- Attributes require a name and a value.
+- To learn HTML you need to know what tags are available for you to use, what they do, and where they can go.
+{source:Duckett HTML book}.

 # JavaScript
 **Programming with JavaScript**